ealopera/GWAS_UMCG_HPC/SAIGEgds/README.md

 ### Job submission

-The GWAS can be started using the following command:
+The GWAS can be started from the `SAIGEgds` directory using the following command:
 ```bash
 sbatch SAIGEgds_UGLI_job-array.sh
 ```